 HEARTS in the Americas

-HEARTS in the Americas is an initiative of the countries, led by the Ministries of Health with the participation of local stakeholders with the technical cooperation of PAHO.
-The Initiative seeks to integrate seamlessly and progressively into already existing health delivery services to promote the adoption of global best practices in the prevention and control of cardiovascular diseases (CVD) and improve the performance of the services through better control of high blood pressure and the promotion of secondary prevention with emphasis on the primary health care.
-HEARTS is being implemented and expanded in 33 countries of the Region to include 4,183 health centers across the Region implementing HEARTS, which together cover approximately 28.7 million adults in the respective catchment areas. the HEARTS model will be the model for cardiovascular disease risk management, including hypertension, diabetes, and dyslipidemia in primary health care in the Americas by 2025.
+HEARTS in the Americas is a country-led initiative, spearheaded by Ministries of Health with the participation of local stakeholders and technical support from the Pan American Health Organization (PAHO).
+The initiative aims to integrate transparently and progressively into existing health services to promote the adoption of global best practices in the prevention and control of cardiovascular diseases (CVDs) and improve service performance through better hypertension management and integrated cardio-renal-metabolic risk management, with an emphasis on primary health care.
+Currently, 34 countries in the region are committed to HEARTS, with more than 10,950 health centers implementing the initiative.
+Collectively, these centers serve approximately 50 million adults.
+By 2027, the HEARTS model will be the standard for cardiovascular risk management, including hypertension, diabetes, and dyslipidemia, in primary health care throughout the Americas.

 Highlights